Sandra Bullock: Stalking incidents

-Beginning in 2002 Bullock was stalked across several states by a man named Thomas James Weldon.
-Bullock obtained a restraining order against him in 2003, which was renewed in 2006.
+Beginning in 2002, Bullock was stalked across several states by a man named Thomas James Weldon.
+She obtained a restraining order against him in 2003, which was renewed in 2006.
 After the restraining order expired and Weldon was released from a mental institution, he again traveled through several states to find Bullock; she then obtained another restraining order.

 On April 22, 2007, a woman named Marcia Diana Valentine was found lying outside James and Bullock's home in Orange County, California.
 When James confronted the woman, she ran to her car, got behind the wheel and tried to run him over.
 She was said to be an obsessed fan of Bullock.
 Valentine was charged with one felony count each of aggravated assault and stalking.
 Bullock obtained a restraining order to bar Valentine from "contacting or coming near her home, family or work for three years".
 Valentine pleaded not guilty to charges of aggravated assault and stalking.
 She was subsequently convicted of stalking and sentenced to three years' probation.

 Joshua James Corbett broke into Bullock's Los Angeles home in June 2014.
 Bullock locked herself in a room and dialed 911.
 Corbett pleaded no contest in 2017 and was sentenced to five years' probation for stalking Bullock and breaking into her residence.
 He was then subject to a ten-year protective order that required him to stay away from Bullock.
 After Corbett missed a court date the previous month, police officers went to his parents' residence on May 2, 2018, where he lived in a guest house, to arrest him.
 He refused to leave and threatened to shoot officers.
 A SWAT team was called and, after a five-hour standoff, they deployed gas canisters and entered the house where they found Corbett had committed suicide.
 Corbett's death was the result of "multiple incised wounds" according to the Los Angeles County coroner.